 If you have a weak (or non-existent) password then this will make it a lot easier for people to do bad things, and this problem isn’t specific to Windows.
 For instance, in Clifford Stoll’s book “The Cuckoo’s Egg”, he talks about widespread use of default passwords on government/military computers (running VMS/UNIX) during the 1980s.
 On p223 (in my paperback edition), he describes an attacker logging into Air Force Systems Command, Space Division; username “Field” and password “Service” gave access to a completely privileged account.

 A related issue is the way that passwords are stored.
 As a general rule of thumb, a system should never store passwords in “plain text”.
 Instead, it would normally apply some kind of one-way function (aka hashing), and store the resulting values.
-For instance, if my password was “Apple”, this might get hashed to “123”, whereas if my password was “apple” then this might get hashed to “456”.
+For instance, if my password was “Apple” (with a capital A) then this might get hashed to “123”, whereas if my password was “apple” (all in lower case) then this might get hashed to “456”.
 In other words, a small difference in the original password will correspond to a large difference in the hash.
 The idea is that it’s very easy to get from the password to the hash, but pretty much impossible to go from the hash back to the password.
 When you log in to your computer, it will work out the hash for the password you typed, and then compare it to the stored hash; it doesn’t directly compare the password you typed to the correct password.

 This is all well and good, but it’s not a good idea to make the global list of password hashes available to everyone, otherwise people can try a dictionary attack: this involves taking a word, getting its hash, and then searching through the list for any occurrences of that hash.
 (At a simple level, if I find anyone else with the same password hash as me, that means that I can log into their account with my password.)
 It should be quite difficult to get hold of that list, unless you have full system admin privileges, and at that point you can do a lot of damage anyway.
 However, back in my undergrad days (using UNIX), this list was freely available to everyone, on a read-only basis.
 I’m not an expert on that system, but I think the reason was that the login code had to be able to read that file to check the password you entered.
 Nowadays I believe it’s done differently, with some kind of shadow volumes?
 Anyway, my point is that you can get security problems on lots of systems, and it just depends on how well they’ve been configured.